my-lambda-projects/Lambda/9-markdown/scope.md

    if the outer function has returned\*\*.

 Notice above that even though the above `climbTree` had run its `return` statement the inner function of `sayClimbTree` **still has access** to the variables\(`treeString` and `treeType`\) from the outer scope where it was declared.
-So, even after an outer function has returned, an inner function will still have access to the outer functions variables.
+So, even after an outer function has returned, an inner function will still have access to the outer function’s variables.

 Let's look at another example of a closure: